uclnlp/jack/README.md

 ```

 A copy of the model is written into the `model_dir` directory after each
 training epoch.
-Thesecan be loaded using the commands below or see e.g.
+These can be loaded using the commands below or see e.g.
 [the showcase notebook][showcase].

 ```python